roidelapluie/prometheus-workshop/content/chapter/exporters.md

 *Exercise*

-- Monitor the OSMC website (DNS + HTTP) using the blackbox exporter
+- Monitor the Inuits website (DNS + HTTP) using the blackbox exporter
 - Check with prometheus blackbox exporter when the SSL certificate will expire in days
 - Create a dashboard with the detailed time it takes to get the OSMC website.